Friendship Association Norway–Albania

-VNA arranged seminars and study trips to Albania.
 Initially, VNA was dominated by the Socialist Youth League.

 In 1979, VNA was divided, based on the Sino-Albanian split.
-An extraordinary conference of VNA was held.
+A special conference of VNA was held.
 At the conference 67 members of VNA, mainly affiliated with the Communist University League, resigned from the association.
 This group then founded the Norwegian–Albanian Friendship Association (Norsk-Albansk Vennskapsforening).

+Members of the VNA and people who travelled on their trips to Albania were on the Norwegian Police Security Service watch list.